The ELMS 4 Hours of Monza opens two weekends of Endurance races in the Temple of Speed

 Legislation on historic cars: this is how it works, between requirements and advantages

-The charm of a car does not fade with the passage of time, especially if it is cared for with passion and attention.
+For Italian law, are historic cars and vintage cars the same thing?
+What requirements must a vehicle have to qualify as a Historic and Collectible Car?
+What are the advantages of a machine certified as historic?
+Below, an in-depth analysis to better orient yourself in the fascinating vintage world of cars that made history.
+The charm of a car does not fade with the passage of time, especially if you take care of it with passion and attention.
 Historic cars , in fact, retain a unique beauty, also because they are indelible testimony of the period in which they were conceived.
 Owning a car with historical value , therefore, is a real privilege, which those who love cars know how to appreciate.
 Among other things, precisely because of their importance, which transcends economic evaluation, historic cars are subject to particular legislation , which recognizes certain tax advantages for their owners.
-To be able to access it, however, the car must meet certain requirements .
+To access it, however, the car must have certain requirements .

 Read the history of the Monza racetrack